Medical Administrative Assistant

 - Demonstrate an understanding of the Health Insurance Portability and Accountability Act.

-- Posses a basic understanding of medical office procedures using medical charts and records, electronic medical records, receiving visitors, scheduling appointments, and confidentiality in a medical office.
+- Possess a basic understanding of medical office procedures using medical charts and records, electronic medical records, receiving visitors, scheduling appointments, and confidentially in a medial office.

 Recommended Course Schedule

 |BTEC 110||Business English||5|